YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    $ydb_dist/mupip replicate -editinstance -name=backupA backupA/yottadb.repl

-* Start the Receiver Server for the BC replicating instance. **Do not use the -UPDATERESYNC qualifier to start the receiver server of a BC replicating instance**. -UPDATERESYNC is necessary when you start the Receiver Server of an SI replicating instance for the first time.
-Without -UDPATERESYNC, the SI replicating instance may refuse to start replication because the journal sequence number in the replicating instance may be higher than the originating instance expects.
+* Start the Receiver Server for the BC replicating instance. **Do not use the UPDATERESYNC qualifier to start the receiver server of a BC replicating instance**.
+UPDATERESYNC is necessary when you start the Receiver Server of an SI replicating instance for the first time.
+Without UPDATERESYNC, the SI replicating instance may refuse to start replication because the journal sequence number in the replicating instance may be higher than the originating instance expects.

 .. code-block:: bash